zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/06-AZXmwHjo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The essence of the talk is as follows: You can get a lot of bang for your buck from your data by being data-centric rather than model-centric.
 This means that rather than iterating on the model/code and holding the data static in ML development, it would pay more dividents if you were to hold the code/model static (or even start with a simple model) and try to simulate real world behavior with the data.
+This of course is in stark contrast to how ML is taught in crash courses and universities, where the process usually starts in a notebook with reading a static, well prepared dataset, and training a model on it.

 <div align="center">
   <img src="../assets/posts/data-centric-ml/model_vs_data_centric.png" width="700" />
 </div>

+When taking a look at the challenges facing ML in production today, it is clear that a shift towards being data-centric is simply the natural mind-set shift that is required.
+Latency problems can be solved by exposing data scientists to real-world data ingestion patterns.
+Fairness and bias can be avoided by inspecting the data as the moment of model training.
+Audability trails can be kept if data is versioned and tracked as models are developed.
+The development cycle can also be accelerated vastly by creating data-centric workflows that can adapt to changing data.
+Finally, drift and data quality can be accounted for early on in the development process.

+Here is an example of a model-centric decision vs a data-centric decision, that also showcases its link with MLOps.
+Let's say a data scientist has a dataset for the last year and is tasked with developing a model.
+The model-centric way of approaching such a task would be to use the entire data to train the model with a little bit left over as a test set to verify the model metrics.
+Perhaps hyper-parameter tuning is applied to squeeze out the maximum accuracy from the model and data.

+On the other hand, a data-centric decision, and a decision that would help ultimately in production, would be to partition the data in a way that a portion of it (let's say the first three quarters of the year) is used for the training process, and the last quarter is used as a seperate dataset to see how the model drifts over time.
+This would perhaps incur a slight loss in accuracy for the model, but give key information about the behavior of the model by simulating it being deployed out in the real-world.

-This of course is in stark contrast to how ML is taught in crash courses and universities, where the process usually starts in a notebook with reading a static, well prepared dataset, and training a model on it.
-While being model-centric has its benefits, adding data-centric decisions into the mix is ultimately what is the best path forward when applying ML in the real-world.
+In the end, While being model-centric has its benefits, adding data-centric decisions into the mix is ultimately what is the best path forward when applying ML in the real-world.
+With that, there is a natural synergy between this and the adoption of MLOps.

 ## Towards data-centric ML(Ops): From scripting to pipelines